 We have regular start dates throughout the year with regular application deadlines.
 Applicants are encouraged to apply in good time, particularly if they have special needs.

 The global emphasis of this programme will be particularly helpful for those with an interest in transnational education and in developing skills to work with international students and faculty.

 Participants will be encouraged to contribute to learning, providing case studies and perspectives from their local contexts.
 This will create a strong global active learning experience and a global network of contacts for participants.

 The award of both academic qualification (postgraduate certificate) and automatic professional recognition (FHEA) to successful participants offers an accelerated and significant career benefit for individuals seeking to develop their practice in higher education.

 Alongside the subject-specific knowledge gained, you will also develop professional skills such as communication, digital literacy, teaching and research, which could improve your career prospects and open up access to more senior roles.

-We recently recorded a short video for our Virtual Open Week in which Dr Susan Bolt, Head of Academic Development, gives an introduction to the PGCAP – including who the programme is for, what you will learn as a student, and how taking this qualification can help to develop your skills and career.
+We recorded this short video ahead of our Virtual Open Week in which Dr Susan Bolt, Head of Academic Development, gives an introduction to the PGCAP – including who the programme is for, what you will learn as a student, and how taking this qualification can help to develop your skills and career.